 Pulau Komodo Island is one of Indonesia's 17,508 islands.
-Komodo is located between the neighboring islands Flores (to the east) and Sumbawa (to the west).
+Komodo is located between the neighboring islands Flores (to the east) and Sumbawa (to the west), and belongs to East Nusa Tenggara province.
 The island is known worldwide as the habitat of the Komodo Dragon - the world's largest lizard, named after the island.
 These lizards grow to a max length of 3 m (10 ft) and weigh up to 70 kg (150 lb).

 The island covers a total area of approx 390 km2 (151 ml2) and has population around 2,000.
 Most of the inhabitants are descendants of former convicts exiled here, who mixed with Sulawesi's Bugis.